- Search The Registry

 They established an Ashanti-style polity based in the western parts of the Cockpit Country, notably Cudjoe's Town.
 They incorporated outsiders only after newcomers had satisfied a strict probationary period.
 The leader of the Eastern Maroons when they agreed to peace was Quao.
 The Windward Maroons, in the wilder parts of eastern Jamaica, were composed of separate highly mobile and culturally mixed groups.
 From early on, the Jamaican governors considered their settlements an impediment to British development of the interior.
 They ordered raids on the Maroon settlements in 1686 and 1702, to little effect.
 By about 1720, a stronger Windward community had developed around the culturally Africanized group of three villages known as Nanny Town, under the spiritual leadership of Queen Nanny, an Ashanti woman.
 She was known for her exceptional leadership skills, especially in guerrilla warfare during the First Maroon War.
 One tactic particular to the Jamaican Maroons involved the art of camouflage using plants.
 Her remains are reputedly buried at "Bump Grave" in Moore Town, the main town of the Windward Maroons, who are concentrated in and around the Rio Grande valley in the northeastern parish of Portland.
 Queen Nanny, also known as Granny Nanny (died c.
 1750s), is the only woman honored as one of Jamaica's National Heroes.
 She has been immortalized in songs and legends.

 Moore Town, located between the Blue Mountains and John Crow Mountains in Portland Parish, was relisted on the UNESCO Representative List of the Intangible Cultural Heritage of Humanity in 2008 for its maroon heritage, particularly music.
-In 2009, Ferron Williams (pictured) was elected as Colonel-in-Chief of Accompong.
+In 2009, Ferron Williams was elected as Colonel-in-Chief of Accompong.
 This position leads the Maroon Council, with whom the Colonel shares executive responsibilities.
 On April 16, 2015, Colonel Williams was elected to his second term in office.
+Richard Currie is now Colonel-in-Chief of Accompong after the election held in February 2021.